BREAKING NEWS....March 27, 2012

 Putting the Gutter Clutter Buster Together

 The GCB and extension pieces are easy to put together.
 You just have to push the two together with a moderate amount of force.
 Do not expect the pieces to overlap too much and do not push too hard.
 Once the pieces stop moving, then they are together tightly enough to continue.
-I made the mistake of trying to push them together past the obvious stopping point and then had trouble getting the pieces apart later.
-The only thing to be careful about when putting extension pieces on the GCB is to be sure to balance the tool properly.
-As the GCB system gets longer, it gets a little top-heavy and hard to control.
-Once you have the appropriate number of extension pieces on your GCB you just connect the bottom to a standard Wet/Dry Vac hose.
-This connection process is the same as the process used to connect the extension pieces.
-Again, be careful not to push too hard or you might have a hard time getting the Wet/Vac hose off of the GCB.
+I made the mistake of trying to push them together past the obvious stopping point and then had trouble getting the

 Using the Gutter Clutter Buster